st707311g/RSAtrace3D/README.md

 ## version policy

 Version information consists of major and minor versions (major.minor).
-When the major version increases by one, it is no longer compatible with the original version.When the minor version invreases by one, compatibility will be maintained.
+When the major version increases by one, it is no longer compatible with the original version.
+When the minor version invreases by one, compatibility will be maintained.
 Revisions that do not affect functionality, such as bug fixes and design changes, will not affect the version number.

 ## license